Get weekly tips, recipes, and my Herbal Jumpstart e-course! Sign up for free today.

 Traditions in Western Herbalism Conference Class Notes

-Cleavers also gets things moving in the urinary system.
+Another benefits of the cleavers herbs is that it also gets things moving in the urinary system.
 This diuretic remedy is gentle and safe, even for children.
 Consider it especially when there are signs of heat, such as scant and scalding urine or bladder inflammation.
 For urinary tract infections (UTIs), consider pairing cleavers with uva ursi.
-It was historically used to treat gonorrhea.4

 Cleavers can be beneficial in many skin issues and can be used both internally and externally.
 Burns, including sunburns, can be relieved with the topical application of cleavers, either as a juice or a poultice.